Mike Ford Preview, Player Props: Mariners vs. Royals

 Mike Ford At The Plate

-- He has scored a run in 17 games this season, with multiple runs four times.
+- He has scored a run in 18 games this year, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.